sagecodes/projects/README.md

 #### [Froggerish](https://github.com/sagecodes/froggerish)

-An HTML5 Canvas powered video game, developed using the best practices in Object Oriented JavaScript.
+An `HTML5 Canvas` powered video game, developed using Object Oriented `JavaScript`.
 Extra features: Score and loss counter, increased difficulty as your score progresses, and random character sprite on page load.

 ----

 #### [Dev Profile](https://github.com/sagecodes/devpost)

-Developed a content management system using the Flask framework in Python.
-Authentication is provided via OAuth and all data is stored within a PostgreSQL database.
+Developed a content management system using the `Flask` framework in `Python`.
+Authentication is provided via `OAuth` and all data is stored within a `PostgreSQL` database.

 Original use was to replace Udacity student profiles with added features such as displaying projects outside of curriculum, but Udacity updated profiles to include all extra features.